bjoerge/staticr/README.md

 ## What's so great about this?

 - It allows you to operate with a flexible set of static routes that can be used in different contexts and environments.
-You define how the static resource should be generated depending on environment in one central place.
+You have one central place to define how the static route should be generated depending on environment.

 - You don't have to rely on another layer of indirection between your app and the tools that actually compiles the static resources.
   No more wrappers like `grunt-*`, `gulp-*` or `*-middleware` - you just use the `browserify`, `node-sass`, `less`